Step-by-Step Sod Installation Instructions

 - Three weeks after installation, the seams should start to disappear.

-- Bluegrass or our other blends should be fertilized 4 times per year: early March, late May, early September and late October.
+- Our turf blends should be fertilized 4 times per year: early March, late May, early September and late October.

 - Consultations before, during or after installation of sod are available at $75/hr.
 (1 hr. minimum)